m0ru/bak/04_solution.md

 1. peacemems notifies me of react
 2. reading that, i also stumbled across flux
-  * flux-article talks about problems with angular/bi-directional data-bindings resonates (same problems when debugging prev prototype) (?)
+  * flux-article talks about problems with Angular/bi-directional data-bindings resonates (same problems when debugging prev prototype) (?)
 3. meinkauf app -> design by ulf(?), testing ionic (for mobile) and ng-redux.
 DX is good (TODO define DX)
 4. new ulf screens for won-app → we’ll need to rewrite (?)
-4. rewriting with the old angular setup (angular 2 isn’t production ready)
+4. rewriting with the old Angular setup (Angular 2 isn’t production ready)
 4. pre-compilation (js, scss) and bundling setup
   * we also switched away from bootstrap, as we'd need to modify it’s styles that heavily anyway
 4. actually: when stores and synching via the ws became a thing, started researching flux, ended up stumbling across redux (#342)